Setting up Pipelines via GitHub Machine Users

 The ci-user

-orchestrates workflows, can open pull requests from automated code generation, and leave comments on pull requests.
-This user should have two GitHub Fine Grained Personal Access Tokens (PATs) with the following permissions.
+orchestrates workflows, opens pull requests, and leaves comments on pull requests.
+This user should have two fine-grained GitHub Personal Access Tokens (PATs) with the following permissions.

 Invite the ci-user